jsconf/2014.jsconf.eu/_posts/2014-09-02-accepting-applications.md

 So far, we have sold two such tickets.
 Huge thank yous to:

-- [Travis CI](https://travis-ci.org/), our hometown friends behind everyone’s favourite continuous intergration service
+- [Travis CI](https://travis-ci.org/), our hometown friends behind everyone’s favourite continuous integration service
 - [Mike West](https://twitter.com/mikewest), who bought a stand-alone Diversity Support-Only Ticket.
 Thank you, Mike!

 We will notify recipients of the tickets as soon as possible, and others will remain on a waiting list in case we sell the three remaining Diversity Supporter tickets.